wlsf82/protractor-helper/README.md

 ### `waitForElementNotToBePresent`

-That method is the opposite of the previous one, so, it waits for an element not to be present in the DOM.
+This method is the opposite of the previous one, so, it waits for an element not to be present in the DOM.
 [Example](docs/EXAMPLES.md#waitforelementnottobepresent)

 ### `waitForElementVisibility`

-That method waits for an element to be visible in the page.
+This method waits for an element to be visible in the page.
 Being displayed means not only that the element is present in the DOM, but also that is has a height and width that is greater than 0.
 [Example](docs/EXAMPLES.md#waitforelementvisibility)

 ### `waitForElementNotToBeVisible`

-That method is the opposite of the previous one, so, it waits for an element not to be visible in the page.
+This method is the opposite of the previous one, so, it waits for an element not to be visible in the page.
 By saying not being displayed means that the element may be in the DOM, but not visible.
 [Example](docs/EXAMPLES.md#waitforelementnottobevisible)

 ### `clickWhenClickable`

-That method is used to click in an element only as soon as it is in a clickable state.
+This method is used to click in an element only as soon as it is in a clickable state.
 This means that the element is visible and enabled for clicking.
 [Example](docs/EXAMPLES.md#clickwhenclickable)

 ### `fillFieldWithTextWhenVisible`

-That method fills an input field with a text as soon as such field is visible.
+This method fills an input field with a text as soon as such field is visible.
 [Example](docs/EXAMPLES.md#fillfieldwithtextwhenvisible)

 ### `fillInputFieldWithFileWhenPresent`

-That method fills a file input field with a specified file as soon as the file input field is present in the DOM.
+This method fills a file input field with a specified file as soon as the file input field is present in the DOM.
 [Example](docs/EXAMPLES.md#fillinputfieldwithfilewhenpresent)

 ### `clearFieldWhenVisible`

-That method clears a text input field as soon as such field is visible.
+This method clears a text input field as soon as such field is visible.
 [Example](docs/EXAMPLES.md#clearFieldWhenVisible)

 ### `clearFieldWhenVisibleAndFillItWithText`

-That method clears a text input field as soon as such field is visible, and then it fills it with a text.
+This method clears a text input field as soon as such field is visible, and then it fills it with a text.
 [Example](docs/EXAMPLES.md#clearfieldwhenvisibleandfillitwithtext)

 ### `tapWhenTappable`

-That method performs a tap action on a clickable/tappable HTML element as soon is it is clickable/tappable.
+This method performs a tap action on a clickable/tappable HTML element as soon is it is clickable/tappable.
 This method is used when performing web mobile testing in mobile emulators, for example.
 [Example](docs/EXAMPLES.md#tapwhentappable)

 ### `waitForTextToBePresentInElement`

-That method waits for a specific text to be present in a specific HTML element.
+This method waits for a specific text to be present in a specific HTML element.
 [Example](docs/EXAMPLES.md#waitfortexttobepresentinelement)

 ### `waitForTextNotToBePresentInElement`

-That method is the opposite of the previous one, so, it waits for a specific text not to be present in a specific HTML element.
+This method is the opposite of the previous one, so, it waits for a specific text not to be present in a specific HTML element.
 [Example](docs/EXAMPLES.md#waitfortextnottobepresentinelement)

 ### `waitForUrlToBeEqualToExpectedUrl`

-That method waits for the URL to be equal to an expected URL.
+This method waits for the URL to be equal to an expected URL.
 Such method is useful when you want to continue performing actions on elements only when in the correct URL.
 [Example](docs/EXAMPLES.md#waitforurltobeequaltoexpectedurl)

 ### `waitForUrlNotToBeEqualToExpectedUrl`

-That method waits for the URL not to be equal to an expected URL.
+This method waits for the URL not to be equal to an expected URL.
 Such method is useful when you want to continue performing actions on elements only when not in a specific URL.
 [Example](docs/EXAMPLES.md#waitforurlnottobeequaltoexpectedurl)

 ### `waitForUrlToContainString`

-That method waits for the URL to contain an expected string.
+This method waits for the URL to contain an expected string.
 Such method is useful when you want to perform verifications based on the current URL.
 [Example](docs/EXAMPLES.md#waitforurltocontainstring)

 ### `waitForUrlNotToContainString`

-That method waits for the URL not to contain an expected string.
+This method waits for the URL not to contain an expected string.
 Such method is useful when you want to perform verifications based on the current URL.
 [Example](docs/EXAMPLES.md#waitforurlnottocontainstring)

 ### `fillFieldWithTextWhenVisibleAndPressEnter`

-That method fills an input field with a text as soon as such field is visible and then it simulates pressing the ENTER key from the keyboard.
+This method fills an input field with a text as soon as such field is visible and then it simulates pressing the ENTER key from the keyboard.
 This method is useful in cases such as when doing a search and pressing the ENTER key, instead of having to fill the input field and clicking the search button, for example.
 [Example](docs/EXAMPLES.md#fillfieldwithtextwhenvisibleandpressenter)

 ### `scrollToElementWhenVisible`